QueryGrid Manager Root Certificate Authority

 - Additional QueryGrid Manager instances in the same cluster

 - Data source nodes in a system

-When a data source node is added to a system (data source) in QueryGrid, a QueryGrid Manager instance gives the node an SSL certificate during node software installation.
-The SSL certificate, which is signed by the root CA, allows the data source node to verify that it is communicating with a trusted QueryGrid Manager instance.
+When a data source node is added to a data source system in QueryGrid, a QueryGrid Manager instance gives the node an SSL certificate during node software installation.
+The SSL certificate, which is signed by the root CA, allows the data source node to verify that communication is with a trusted QueryGrid Manager instance.